-- Injuries or burns in a pattern suggesting intentional infliction - Injuries in various stages of healing or injuries scattered over multiple areas of the body - Patient, parent, or caregiver responding in an inappropriate manner to the situation - Malnutrition or extreme lack of cleanliness of the patient or environment - Bulging of fontanels and altered mental status in infants - Stabilize and treat injuries according to the appropriate protocol - Discourage patient from washing if sexual abuse is suspected - Document the following in the patient care report: - All statements made by the patient, parent, or caregiver; include verbatim statements in quotation marks - Any abnormal behavior on the part of the patient, parent, or caregiver - The condition of the environment and other residents present - Document the time the police or social service agency was notified along with the name and identifier, if possible - Document the name of the receiving health care clinician (RN, PA, or MD) - Report all cases of suspected child or vulnerable adult abuse or neglect directly to either the local police or social service agency, as required by law.
+- Injuries or burns in a pattern suggesting intentional infliction - Injuries in various stages of healing or injuries scattered over multiple areas of the body - Patient, parent, or caregiver responding in an inappropriate manner to the situation - Malnutrition or extreme lack of cleanliness of the patient or environment - Bulging of fontanels and altered mental status in infants

+- All statements made by the patient, parent, or caregiver; include verbatim statements in quotation marks - Any abnormal behavior on the part of the patient, parent, or caregiver - The condition of the environment and other residents present - Document the time the police or social service agency was notified along with the name and identifier, if possible - Document the name of the receiving health care clinician (RN, PA, or MD) - Report all cases of suspected child or vulnerable adult abuse or neglect directly to either the local police or social service agency, as required by law.
 Do not initiate the report in front of the patient, parent, or caregiver.